spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   association table contain all the filters).

 ``output_type [string]``
   This parameter has four valid options of "band", "channel", "grating", and "multi".
+The default value is "band".
 This parameter can be combined with the options above (``band``, ``channel``, ``grating``, ``filter``) to fully control the type of IFU cubes to make.